amtsngh/segwise-game-analytics/README.md

 This estimate assumes minimal data transfer costs and a negligible increase in price from the one file upload and 100 queries per day.
 Actual costs may vary based on region, reserved instances, and other factors.

 ---

+### Assumptions:

+Any field can be nullable except for AppID in the input CSV.

+---